FourthQuarter/NoesisLeadwerksWrapper/README.md

 	#include <UI\UIRenderer.h>

-Define objects for the ui system and renderer:
+Define objects for the ui system and xaml renderer:

 	UISystem*		uiSystem;
 	UIRenderer*		uiRenderer;

+Noesis needs to have stencil enabled in order to work proper.
+Add this before your context creation:

+	UISystem::EnableStencil();

 Initialize both objects inside the *App::Start* method: